CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

     </div>
 </div>

-You can in the left image how I made some light pencil marks to guide me during the glue up.
+You can see in the left image how I made some light pencil marks to guide me during the glue up.
 The clamping picture looks like I'm basically finished, but I'm only actually gluing the border.
 The interior pieces are just sitting loosely to makes sure they will fit.

 After gluing the borders, I went through and carefully did each divider and stop.
 For the ones in the middle, I had to lay a long board with a spacer across and clamp on the ends.
 Unfortunately, I didn't get a picture of this process.
-Ultimately, I had to do 3 separate glue ups over the course of a couple days.
+I ended up doing 3 separate glue ups over the course of a couple days.

 ## Finishing Steps